vincycode7/object_tracking_yolov5_deepsort/Readme.md

   2. Create a new Pipenv environment in that folder and activate that environment - `pipenv shell`

 ## Step 4 - Project Dependencies Installations
-  1. install dependencies using  `pipenv run pip3 install -r requirements.txt` or `pipenv install`
+  1. install dependencies using  `pipenv run pip3 install -r requirements.txt`

 ## Step 5 - Running Project
   1. Confirm you are in your current working directory - `object_tracking_yolov5_deepsort`